Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Illustrative Example

-In each case, however, the satellite is acted upon by all three uncertainty sources described above.
+In each case the satellite is acted upon by all three of the uncertainty sources described above.
 It turns out that for this problem, Corollary~\ref{cor:rci_check} succeeds and so $\mathcal I=\mathcal X$.
-To demonstrate the conservatism exhibited by the conservative RMPC law, consider Figure~\ref{fig:transient_response} which shows the three controllers' transient response when starting from a vertex of $\mathcal I$.
-While the nominal MPC law briefly exits $\mathcal I$, the conservative RMPC law tends to drive the satellite more quickly into the interior of $\mathcal I$ because it assumes more uncertainty than necessary.
-Our RMPC law is somewhere in between, both staying within $\mathcal I$ and not avoiding the boundaries of $\mathcal I$ unnecessarily.
+To demonstrate the conservatism exhibited by the conservative RMPC law, consider Figure~\ref{fig:transient_response} which shows the four controllers' transient response when starting from a vertex of $\mathcal I$.
+While nominal MPC briefly exits $\mathcal I$, conservative RMPC tends to drive the satellite more quickly into the interior of $\mathcal I$ because it assumes more uncertainty than necessary.
+Open-loop and semi-feedback RMPC yield similar responses that are somewhere in between nominal and conservative MPC, staying within $\mathcal I$ and not avoiding the boundaries of $\mathcal I$ unnecessarily.

 The RMPC law (\ref{eq:mpc_problem}) enables the control engineer to work with a richer set of feasible parameters.
-For example, the required position accuracy can be increased to 5 cm without changing any other parameter, while doing so with the conservative RMPC law requires using $N\le 2$.
-Indeed, the conservative RMPC law otherwise does not pass Corollary~\ref{cor:rci_check} while \cite{Kvasnica2015} computes $\mathcal X=\mathcal I$ but carries the aforementioned $N=1$ assumption, which we can increase to at most $N=2$.
-This is just one example of how (\ref{eq:mpc_problem}) is feasible for a wider range of parameter combinations.
+For example, the required position accuracy can be increased to 5~cm without changing any other parameter, while doing so with the conservative RMPC law requires using $N\le 2$.
+The open-loop RMPC law works for $N\le 4$ before the passively propagated uncertainty ``outgrows'' $\mathcal X$.
+The less conservative semi-feedback RMPC law works for $N\le 6$.

+Next, we compare the fuel consumption and computational efficiency of the three controllers.
+Fuel consumption is quantified by the sum of velocity increment magnitudes commanded per year as obtained from a linear regression, yielding units of m/s/year.
+This is common in space applications, where a mission is characterized by a ``$\Delta v$ budget''.
+Computational efficiency is measured by the time taken to solve (\ref{eq:mpc_problem}).
+Since both quantities are affected by the uncertainty realization, we run 2000 Monte Carlo simulations for each controller where the satellite is initialized at the origin and is controlled for a duration of four orbits.

+Figure~\ref{fig:deltavslope_distribution} shows a fuel consumption cumulative distribution plot using a Gaussian smoothing kernel.
+There is no statistically significant difference between the nominal MPC, conservative RMPC and open-loop RMPC laws.
+As expected, the embedded LQR controller increases the fuel consumption of semi-feedback RMPC by an average amount of $0.09$~m/s/year.